How to automate email to SFTP transfers using Couchdrop

 Go into the automated system and enter your unique mailbox email as the recipient for the file.
 Doing this will send the file directly to the mailbox without a human having to be involved.
 Remember, this mailbox is connected to a folder in the Shared Drive, so what this is actually doing is having the system email the attachment directly to the Google Drive folder.

-Step 5 - Create an automation to bridge systems
+Step 4 - Create a Couchdrop automation

 The easiest way to do this is from the Mailbox configuration in the File Actions tab.
 This creates a pre-configured workflow and attaches the Mailbox as the trigger.